OzzieIsaacs/calibre-web-test/README.md

 i.off("save").on("save",(function(t,o){var i=t.currentTarget,a=o.**newValue**,u=n.default(i)

 # Debug outputs and more
-The following enviroment variables can be set to control debugging output
+The following environment variables can be set to control debugging output

 SQLALCHEMY_WARN_20 = 1 -> Outputs compatibility warnings for sqlalchemy 2.0
 FLASK_DEBUG = 1 -> routes debug output to stream console